jnuren12/jnuren12.github.io/README.md

 ## Features

-- 'Add to Home Screen' and it acts like a native app (tested Safari of iOS 9.1)
+- 'Add to Home Screen' and it acts like a native app (tested on Safari of iOS 9.1)
-- Fetchs and caches JSON data remotely
+- Fetchs and caches remote JSON data
 - App shell can be displayed offline

 *(WIP)*